• Sati

 Returning Home

-Shamim’s trip to China and across Asia resulted in her missing quite a bit of school.
-Therefore, she needed more time to meet her requirements to graduate.
+Shamim’s travels to China and across Asia caused her to miss quite a bit of school.
+Therefore, she needed more time to meet her graduation requirements.

 Winning Awards and Establishing a Brand Presence

-While receiving this award, she realized the importance of media and started putting herself out there, building on her nearly 15K X (formerly Twitter) following.
+It was during this time she realized the importance of media.
+She started putting herself out there, building on her ~15K X (formerly Twitter) following.

 Expanding Beyond Uganda